scikit-hep/awkward/CONTRIBUTING.md

 Other third party libraries are used if they exist (can be imported), and we only accept certain versions of these libraries.
 Both the test-import and any version-testing must be within runtime code, not startup code, so that they're only invoked when users explicitly call for the feature that requires them.

-Versions can be explicitly tested with `distutils.version.LooseVersion`, though it's better to test for features (existence of classes, methods, and attributes) than to test for explicit version numbers.
+Versions can be explicitly tested with `packaging.version.parse`, though it's better to test for features (existence of classes, methods, and attributes) than to test for explicit version numbers.

 ### Array object details

-Arrays are (or soon will be: [#176](https://github.com/scikit-hep/awkward-1.0/issues/176) and [#177](https://github.com/scikit-hep/awkward-1.0/issues/177)) immutable objects.
+Arrays are immutable objects.
 Only the high-level `ak.Array` changes its state in-place in response to user choices (such as `__setitem__`, which replaces its `layout` using the pure function `ak.with_field`).
 This is not a performance liability but usually a benefit because it means that we can freely share data among array objects without worrying about long-distance modifications.

 Users can break this model by wrapping NumPy arrays as Awkward Arrays and changing the original NumPy arrays in-place, but they are encouraged not to.